uppedtrout/Better-config/README.md

 And the Signs by which these Things may be summoned are these, if the Priest have need of them, but know that it is not lawful:
 And this is the Seal of the LALASSU
-And this is the Seal of the LALARTU:Downloaded from www.holybooks.com And know that the MINU of ENKI is powerful against these, but against all Operations of Demonic character, and some of these may be rendered fruitless thereby.
+And this is the Seal of the LALARTU:
+And know that the MINU of ENKI is powerful against these, but against all Operations of Demonic character, and some of these may be rendered fruitless thereby.
 Therefore it must always be hid.